-A: Roommates are matched by the Office of Residence Life using the Resident Student Application, filled out by each resident student along with the other information they receive with their housing packet.
+A: Roommates are matched by the Office of Residence Life using the Resident Student Housing Application, filled out by each resident student on the Residence Life online portal .
 It is very important that the student fill this out as accurately as possible in order to make the best roommate match.

 Q: What happens if a roommate does not like their assigned roommate?

 A: Except in cases where there is an unusually severe problem between roommates, first-year students are encouraged not to change roommates during the first semester.
 Most early roommate problems are simply the result of adjusting to a new situation.
-However, if a change is necessary, resident students are able to make arrangements with the assistant director during the "Open Room Exchange" which takes place during the second full week of the semester.
+However, if a change is necessary, resident students are able to make arrangements with their building supervisor during the "Open Room Change" period which takes place during the third full week of each semester.

-Q: Can I receive a single room as a freshman resident?
+Q: Can I receive a single room as a first-year student resident?

 A: The Office of Residence Life strongly encourages all first year students to have a roommate.
 If there is a medical or special needs situation, please schedule an appointment with the Office of Residence Life.
 Students with documented needs that prevent them from having a roommate will receive special consideration for a single room.

-Q: Can I have a car on-campus as a freshman resident?
+Q: Can I have a car on-campus as a first-year student resident?

-A: Although a car is not a necessity for a resident student, students who wish to have a car on campus may do so by registering their vehicle with the Office of Security and purchasing a parking decal.
-In early to mid July, the Office of Campus Security and Safety will send a mailing to all new students in order to make arrangements for on-campus parking.
-The Office of Campus Security and Safety is located in the basement of Luksic Hall.
+A: Although a car is not a necessity for a resident student, students who wish to have a car on campus may do so by registering their vehicle with the Office of Safety and Security and purchasing a parking decal.
+In mid May, the Office of Campus Security and Safety will send an email to all new students in order to make arrangements for on-campus parking.
+The Office of Campus Security and Safety is located in rooms 107 and 108 of Alumni Hall.

 Q: Is there housing for just first-year students?

 A: The residence halls at King's are not segregated by class year.
-Most floors are comprised of first-year students, sophomores, juniors, and seniors, with the greater number being first-year students and the lesser number being seniors.
+Most floors are comprised of students of all class years, with the greater number being first-year students and the lesser number being upper-classmen.

 Q: How are residence halls supervised?

-A: The Office of Residence Life employs 29 undergraduate Resident Assistants who develop a strong community and assist students with their needs while living in the residence halls.
-In addition, Resident Counselors, who are non-students who hold a bachelor's degree, live in the halls and serve as positive adult role models for students.
+A: The Office of Residence Life employs 27 undergraduate Resident Assistants who develop a strong community and assist students with their needs while living in the residence halls.
+In addition, Resident Counselors, non-students who hold a bachelor's degree, live in the halls and serve as positive adult role models for students.